Username3533/WebAppllication/README.md

 -Making pages: specify url pattern, write view function, write template
 -Created page templates and other pages that inherit from the base.html template
 -Created form for adding new topics by users
--Added ability to create new entries
--Added ability to edit posts
+-Added ability to create new entries that are tied to topic id -Added ability to edit posts